 The severity of an energetic lithium ion battery (LIB) safety mishap can have catastrophic consequences to users of devices employing high specific energy LIBs.
 As such, continuous improvements in lithium-ion cell, battery, and system safety design features are a major focus of the energy storage marketplace.

-This short course provides a foundation for understanding the general principles of LIB safety hazards and failure modes analysis.
+This Short Course provides a foundation for understanding the general principles of LIB safety hazards and failure modes analysis.
 The effects of LIB chemical, electrical, thermal, and mechanical design features on safety characteristics is presented.
-Thermal runaway mechanisms are discussed in terms of risk factors that influence thermal runaway such as cell chemistry, size, and configuration.
-A special focus on LIB safety testing in controlled laboratory environments, implementation of industry standards, and lessons learned from high-visibility industry LIB incidents is provided.
+Thermal runaway mechanisms are discussed in terms of risk factors that influence thermal runaway such as cell chemistry, battery design, operating conditions, and other factors.
+A special focus on LIB safety testing, implementation of industry standards, and lessons-learned from high-visibility industry LIB incidents is provided.
 The severity and consequences of catastrophic LIB failures is also presented with practical examples of how real-life industry LIB safety incident outcomes have been evaluated.

-During his 19-year career at The Boeing Co., Tom led multidisciplinary teams in the end-to-end development of high-reliability electrical power and battery energy storage systems utilizing various LIB technologies.
-Tom is a Member-at-Large of the ECS Battery Division, Associate Fellow of the AIAA, and project lead for the NASA Engineering and Safety Center.
-After receiving his PhD in Chemical Engineering from the University of California, Los Angeles, Tom worked as a post-doctoral research fellow in the UCLA Dept. of Materials Science and Engineering.
-Tom also received a MS in Industrial Engineering from Northwestern University, BS in Chemical Engineering and BA in Mathematics-Economics from the University of California, Santa Barbara.
+After receiving his PhD in Chemical Engineering from the University of California, Los Angeles (UCLA), Dr. Barrera served as a postdoctoral research fellow in the UCLA Deptartment of Materials Science and Engineering.
+He also received an MS in Industrial Engineering from Northwestern University, BS in Chemical Engineering and BA in Mathematics-Economics from University of California, Santa Barbara.
+Dr. Barrera serves as a member-at-large in the ECS Battery Division, AIAA Associate Fellow, and member of the MRS and Tau Beta Pi.